Basketball Court DimensionsBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook, original article edited and expanded by Adam Eyal.

 Coach's Clipboard All-Access Premium Membership

-Become a Premium Member now and get immediate access to everything at the Coach's Clipboard... mobile-ready with all of the complete articles, video clips, pdf files, expandable animations, a youth basketball section, a free Deluxe Playbook download, discounts... more details.
-Get access right NOW... no waiting, nothing to ship, perfect for non-USA (and USA) buyers.
+Become a Premium Member now and get immediate access to everything at the Coach's Clipboard... mobile-ready with all of the complete articles, video clips, pdf files, expandable animations, a youth basketball section, a free Playbook download... more details.
+Get access right NOW... no waiting, nothing to ship.

-This is the complete collection of all Coach's Clipboard files on USB thumb drive, or download.
+This is the complete collection of all Coach's Clipboard files in a download.
 This unique basketball program was designed for youth through high school level coaches, and cannot be found in stores.
 It includes the Basketball Playbook and Animated Diagrams, all of the video clips, pdf files, and more.
 Free downloadable upgrades for one year!
 More information, contents...

 Coaching Aids that you might need